Amulet: a Python Library for Assessing Interactions Among ML Defenses and Risks: Design of

-Figure~\ref{fig:code} shows some code samples, assuming some standard variables that exist in most ML pipelines.
-We take inspiration from Scikit-Learn where each algorithm is instantiated as an object to set the hyperparameters.
-Then it is run using a function call.
-Detailed examples are available on Github\footnote{\url{https://github.com/ssg-research/amulet/tree/main/examples}}
+Figure~\ref{fig:code} illustrates example usage, assuming standard variables common to most ML pipelines.
+Each algorithm is instantiated as an object and then executed via a function call.
+More detailed examples are available on GitHub.\footnote{\url{https://github.com/ssg-research/amulet/tree/main/examples}}